ddmitov/perl-executing-browser/README.md

 **Usability:**
 * Perl 5 scripts can be fed from HTML forms using direct GET and POST or AJAX requests to a built-in pseudo-domain.
 * Output from long running Perl 5 scripts can be seamlessly inserted into the HTML DOM of the calling local page.
+* Linux superuser Perl scripts can be started.
 * Any version of Perl 5 can be used.
 * PEB can be started from any folder.
 * PEB is useful for both single-page or multi-page applications.